 You’ll find events for the festival in a number of major cities around the world - I'm hoping to maybe get to some of the events in Boston's MFA and I know New York and San Francisco also have things on.
 But even if you don’t have one near you, you can enjoy some of the foods for Nowruz at home.

-Foods also vary, but many are symbolic such as eggs representing fertility, herbs for rebirth and fish for life.
 The various visits to friends and family are often accompanied by cookies and other sweet treats.
 Legend goes that one of the Persian kings discovered sugar on Nowruz, and candy comes from the Persian word ‘qand’ for sugar.

 Try these other fish dishes: